City Creek Dental

 Oral cancer can occur anywhere in the mouth, but the tongue appears to be the most common location.
 Other oral structures could include the lips, gums and other soft palate tissues in the mouth.

-In general, early signs of oral cancer usually occur in the form of lumps, patchy areas and lesions, or breaks, in the tissues of the mouth.
-In many cases, these abnormalities are not painful in the early stages, making even self-diagnosis difficult.
+Early signs of oral cancer usually occur in the form of lumps, patchy areas and lesions, or breaks, in the tissues of the mouth.
+In many cases, these abnormalities are not painful in the early stages, making self-diagnosis difficult.
+That is why it’s important to regularly visit your dentist and explain any symptoms of oral cancer that you may be experiencing.

 Here are some additional warning signs: